chpxu/dotfiles/README.md

 - [ ] Further modifications to make the theme consistent in colour.
 - [ ] BetterDiscord actually starts everytime.

-### Inkscape

-1. Ensure the GTK Nordic theme is installed.
-2. In Inkscape, head to _Edit > Preferences > Interface > Theming_ and set the theme to Nordic.

 ### GIMP

 1. Copy the files in the repo to the same location in your home.
 If the copying above was done correctly, this should be fine.